 The spying charge

 Malta’s embassy in Brussels, called “Dar Malta” or “Malta House” was opened in 2007.
-The island country spent quite a lot of money acquiring the land that was in a prime location.
+The island country spent quite a lot of money acquiring the land, which was in a prime location.
 More money was spent on the construction, interior, and security of the building.
 The government claimed that all the money spent on the embassy would eventually be worthwhile since only five floors would be used by Maltese diplomats.
 The rest of the floors were to be rented out to various commercial firms.

 Subscribe to our Newsletter!